pyconau/2021-website/data/Page/culture.md

 2021's conference logo on our [shirts](/shirt) is based on the Python Packaging Platypus, as seen on [https://monotreme.club](https://monotreme.club/#/).
 Our artist is [Tania Walker](https://taniawalker.com/)

+### "I have a question"

+"I HAVE A QUESTION" is a meme started at Kiwi PyCon, in an era where audience interactions were trying to be kindly directed to asking questions of speakers, and not statements.
+This started a meme of starting questions with "I have a question", and actually asking a question.
+This also spawned anonymous quoting of people who did not ask questions with "I have a question. (statement).
+I have no question.")

+PyCon AU appreciates this effort, and kindly asks that all questions to questions are in the form of a question, and not to use questions as statements.
+You are free to make comments in the chat, and interact with speakers, but questions to speakers as part of talks should be in the form of a question.

 ### Snakeoil Academy

 <a name="snakeoil-academy"></a>